sigfredonin/react-app-princeps-puzzle/README.md

 ### Popular Electronics Circuit

 Martin Gardner described the Princeps Puzzle as “an elaborate electronic version of the puzzle, with eight lights and eight push buttons.”
-An illuminated light represents a ring on the bar, and the corresponding switch enables the player to attempt to remove it.
+An illuminated light represents a ring on the bar, and the corresponding push button enables the player to attempt to remove it.
+There is also a RESET button that returns the puzzle to its initial state with all of the lights on.

 The Popular Electronics article includes this circuit diagram, which I have annotated with logic levels at selected locations --